Emivvvvv/deloxide/README.md

    - Rust API with `TrackedMutex` and `TrackedThread` types
    - C API through FFI bindings in `deloxide.h`
    - Simple macros for C to handle common operations

+5. **Stress Testing** (Optional with stress-testing feature)
+   - Strategically delays threads to increase deadlock probability
+   - Multiple strategies for different testing scenarios
+   - Available as an opt-in feature for testing environments

 ## Quick Start